microsoft/vscode-tools-for-ai/README.md

 [cuDNN](https://developer.nvidia.com/cudnn) (CUDA Deep Neural Network library) is a GPU-accelerated library of primitives for deep neural networks by NVIDIA. cuDNN v6 is required by latest deep learning frameworks.

 To install cuDNN
-- Visit [here](https://developer.nvidia.com/rdp/cudnn-download) to download and install
+- Visit [here](https://developer.nvidia.com/rdp/cudnn-download) to download and install the latest package.
 - Ensure to add the directory containing cuDNN binary to the %PATH% or $Path environment variable.
 - On Windows, you can copy cudnn64_6.dll to "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0\bin".